 Equipment Products Division revenues totaled \$27.1 million, \$42.7 million and \$28.8 million in 2002, 2001 and 2000, respectively.
 EPD revenues decreased in 2002 due to a decrease in sales of flat panel manufacturing systems and disk system upgrades and components, partially offset by an increase in sales of disk manufacturing systems.
-EPD revenues increased in 2001 from 2000 due to an increase in sales of flat panel manufacturing systems, partially offset by a decrease in sales of disk manufacturing systems, disk systems upgrades and components.
+EPD revenues increased in 2001 from 2000 due to an increase in sales of flat panel manufacturing systems, disk systems upgrades and components.
 We delivered, and recognized revenue on, five of our D-STAR deposition systems during 2001.
 During 2002 EPD delivered upgrades to the five systems and one new D-STAR system.
 Revenue recognition on the five upgrades and one new system was pending final customer acceptance at December 31, 2002.
-Net revenues for 2002 and 2001 include \$7.1 million and \$6.8 million, respectively, of sales of rapid thermal processing equipment, a product line we sold in November 2002.
+Net revenues for 2002 and 2001 include \$7.1 million and \$6.8 million, respectively, of sales of rapid thermal processing equipment, a product line the Company sold in November 2002.
 There were no sales of rapid thermal processing equipment in 2000.
 EPD's fabrication center, which manufactured machined parts, contributed sales to outside customers of \$0.6 million, \$1.8 million and \$5.0 million in 2002, 2001 and 2000, respectively.
 The fabrication center was closed in September 2002.
 EPD plans to replace the fabrication center with a smaller model shop during 2003.
 The model shop will manufacture engineering prototypes and parts for use in our products.